New Patients: 919.238.3470

 Dental implants are the gold standard of tooth replacement.
 They give patients back almost full functionality, along with looking natural in their smile.

-There are many benefits that come with dental implants.
-They’re unique in that they’re the only restoration that replaces the tooth root.
-This gives them many advantages that other tooth replacement solutions don’t have.
+Implants are unique because they’re the only restoration that replaces the tooth root.
+This gives them many advantages that other tooth-replacement solutions don’t offer.

 Bone Support and Preservation